scjx123/ip/docs/DeveloperGuide.md

 Step 6.
 Now `StatsAction` is completed and it will return this string back to `Execute` for to be printed through `UI`.

-Note: if user did not enter -mod keyword, then at step 3, the flag will not be set, and hence only the original task
+*Note*: if user did not enter `-mod` keyword, then at step 3, the flag will not be set, and hence all task's statistics will be calculated.

 **Design consideration:**